 Cross-curricular links are tied in to lessons wherever possible.
 We feel by incorporating links with such subjects as maths and computing, learning is a more enriching and relevant experience.

 The new 2014 curriculum states that all children are expected to meet the standards associated with, ‘Working scientifically’ alongside acquiring the knowledge associated with different areas of science.
 We cover both of these aspects of the curriculum in the following order:

-Year 3: Rocks, Light, Earth and Space, and Forces and Magnets
+Year 3: Forces and Magnets, Rocks, Light, Earth and Space, Animals including Humans and Plants.

-Year 4: Living things and their habitats, State of Matter, Sound and Electricity
+Year 4: Living things and their habitats, Animals including Humans, State of Matter, Sound and Electricity

-Year 5: Living Things and Their Habitats, Properties and Changes of Materials, Plants, and Electricity
+Year 5: Living Things and Their Habitats, Properties and Changes of Materials, Plants, Animals including Humans and Electricity

-Year 6: Living Things and Their Habitats, Evolution and Inheritance, Light and Electricity
+Year 6: Living Things and Their Habitats, Animals including Humans, Evolution and Inheritance, Light and Electricity

 On a music teacher's door: "Out Chopin - Bach in a min-u-et!"